 I. Orientation and the conquest of the cosmos

-Warburg had already considered the matter of Kepler’s identification of planetary orbits with regular bodies in Mysterium cosmographicum, in 1925 in his commemoration of Franz Boll, author of Sphaera barbarica (1903), dedicated to Hellenistic astrology and the astrology of late antiquity (Warburg 2012, 381-385; plate.
-50, 384).
-Referring to the image that appears on Plate C top left, Warburg writes:
+Warburg had already considered the matter of Kepler’s identification of planetary orbits with regular bodies in Mysterium cosmographicum, in 1925 in his commemoration of Franz Boll, author of Sphaera barbarica (1903), dedicated to Hellenistic astrology and the astrology of late antiquity (Warburg 2012, 381-385; Panel 50, 384).
+Referring to the image that appears on Panel C top left, Warburg writes:

 Regarding the Celestial Vault, one could say that the Promethean tragedy of man lies in this: above us there is no stable firmament […].
 In Kepler’s Mysterium Cosmographicum, 1956, there is an image, emblematic of the harmony of the spheres, a system of regular solid bodies, nesting one within the other.
 Each of these regular solid bodies, in compliance with the Pythagorean doctrine found in Plato represents a sphere […].
 But with regard to Mars itself – as Kepler surely acknowledged – the system understood until then no longer sufficed, the system that placed the circle as the unit of motion as the basis for the motions of the planets.
 The ellipse was unknown to mathematical cosmography.